 New Student Orientation (NSO) is a one-day program, covering important topics such as student life, academics and registration, and safety and well-being.
 During your NSO day, you will meet your new classmates; learn about your College; obtain your student ID card; and interact with the orientation staff.

-For first year and transfer students entering UD in the spring of 2017, NSO will take place on Friday, February 3.
-For international undergraduates entering UD in the spring of 2017, International Student Orientation (ISO) will take place Thursday, February 2 through Friday, February 3.
+For first year and transfer students entering UD in the fall of 2017, NSO will take place Tuesday, June 20 through Wednesday, July 19.
+For international undergraduates entering UD in the fall of 2017, International Student Orientation (ISO) will take place Thursday, August 24 through Friday, August 25.

 It is mandatory for every new student to attend NSO.
 Refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.

 As the parent or family member of a new student, we recognize that the transition to the University of Delaware can be both exciting and stressful.
 We have created an orientation program just for you with important information to put your mind at ease and answer your questions, as well as prepare you to be the University's partner in promoting your student's independence and success.